shawnlxf/mkdocs/docs/Network/w3c-dom-window.md

     语法：setTimeout(function, milliseconds, param1, param2, ...)

     返回值:	A Number, representing the ID value of the timer that is set.
 Use this value with the clearTimeout() method to cancel the timer

+??? note "prompt() 常用"

+    语法：prompt(text, defaultText)

+    defaultText(string): Optional.
+The default input text

+    返回值:	A String.
+If the user clicks "OK", the input value is returned.
+If the user clicks "cancel", null is returned.
+If the user clicks OK without entering any text, an empty string is returned.

+??? note "alert() 常用"

+    语法：alert(message)

+    message(string): Optional.
+Specifies the text to display in the alert box, or an object converted into a string and displayed